 The three reasons most frequently cited for divorce are infidelity, financial problems and marrying too young.
-However, during my years as a family law attorney, I found that there are several other reasons why marriages fail that couples can avoid.
-If one of these issues is affecting you or your marriage, be proactive and take steps to fix the problem as soon as possible.
-Once divorce is under consideration, it’s usually too late to save the marriage.
+However, during my years as a family law attorney, I found that there are several other issues why marriages fail which couples can avoid.
+If one of these issues affects you or your marriage, be proactive and take steps to fix the problem as soon as possible.
+It’s usually too late to save the marriage once divorce is under consideration.

 My unequivocal advice for married couples is to do everything they can to avoid careers that require frequent travel or regular long hours.
 The extra money will never be worth it if costs you your family.

 In the case of a tightwad spouse, frequently such couples will have accumulated significant assets due to the spouse’ thrift.
-At some point, however, the spouse’s thrift will become extreme and he or she will refuse to allow the other spouse to make even reasonable purchases given the parties’ overall financial situation.
+At some point, however, the spouse’s thrift will become extreme.
+He or she will refuse to allow the other spouse to make even reasonable purchases given the parties’ overall financial situation.
 That refusal will trigger a divorce.

 In both situations, the spouses’ psychological relationship towards money becomes exaggerated over time until the marriage reaches the breaking point.
 If this issue is affecting you, you might try talk things out with your spouse to try to set budgets or expectations.
 This is a problem that can be easily solved if caught early.

-My advice is that if you are married you should combine your finances.
-While each spouse should be able to spend some money as they see fit, you have to realize that if you are married, you are a team – both emotionally and financially.
+My advice for married couples is to combine your finances.
+Each spouse should be able to spend some money as they see fit.
+However, if you are married, you have to realize that you are a team, both emotionally and financially.

 We’re not advocating that you and your partner be together 24/7.
 Rather, we’re just saying “Make time for the two of you.
 Just the two of you – without children, pets, or friends.”

-To successfully deal with a controller, Dr. Orloff recommends picking your battles and asserting your needs.
-Don’t sweat the small stuff and focus on “high priority issues that you really care about rather than bickering about putting the cap on the toothpaste.”
+Dr. Orloff recommends picking your battles and asserting your needs to successfully deal with a controller.
+Don’t sweat the small stuff.
+Focus on “high priority issues that you really care about rather than bickering about putting the cap on the toothpaste.”
 Again, it comes down to open communication in a caring, direct manner.

 However, if your case involves a spouse whose behavior has crossed the line to abuse (mental or physical), my advice would be to get out of the relationship as soon as possible.

 The good news is that most depression and other psychological problems are treatable.
-People beginning to have problems in their marriage need to seriously consider whether depression or some other potential mental illness is the cause.
+People noticing problems in their marriage need to seriously consider whether depression or some other potential mental illness is the cause.
 If that’s a possibility, they need to push their partner to see a therapist.